 This keto sushi makes a healthy lunch for work or school or a snack to enjoy at any time of day.

-Most of the energy comes from the cream cheese, which also provides some phosphorus and vitamin A.
+Most of the energy comes from cream cheese, which provides fatty acids, some phosphorus, and vitamin A.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.